When writing a resume from scratch, in addition to your resume format and design, the font you choose is key to making a good impression.

 Pairing fonts on your resume: 3 examples

-One of the best ways to make your resume stand out is to use multiple complimentary fonts so you get some variation between the headers and content.
+One of the best ways to make your resume stand out is to use multiple complementary fonts so you get some variation between the headers and content.

 And you don’t need to be a design expert or typographer to choose a great font pairing.
 Using a high-quality resume template with pre-selected fonts makes it easy to get an aesthetically pleasing resume that’s sure to leave a positive first impression on hiring managers.

-Below, we’ve selected a few examples of resume templates that use stylish font pairings.
-You can download each of these templates (plus their fonts!) for free and customize them with your information.
+Below, we’ve selected a few examples of resume templates that use stylish font pairings:

 These fonts work together seamlessly to create a sleek, modern look in our Unique template, which also features a simple monogram detail in the header.